 Nast drew numerous cartoons sympathetic to the Chinese in reaction to unfolding events in California.
 In Every Dog (No Distinction of Color) Has His Day, February 8, 1879, Nast drew attention to a disturbing shift in anti-Chinese sentiment, but he does so at the expense of the Negro (Keller 107).

-Nast features a male Native American (Red Gentleman) and Chinese (Yellow Gentleman) standing as they consider a wall of seven placards espousing various sources of nativist sentiment.
-The Native American, driven out of his East Coast home in the early nineteenth century moves westward and encounters a Chinese man somewhere in the middle of the United States.
+Nast features a male Native American (Red Gentleman) and a Chinese (Yellow Gentleman) standing as they consider a wall of seven placards espousing various sources of nativist sentiment.
+The Native American, driven out of his East Coast territories in the early nineteenth century is forced to move westward and encounters a Chinese man somewhere in the middle of the United States.
+They are meeting in the middle of a long and torturous journey.
 Each is being forced to live in new areas as a result of racial prejudice.
-At the stop, he warns the Chinese man that it is now his turn to be uprooted to the East.
+At the stop, he warns the Chinese man that it is now his turn to be uprooted from the West to the East.
 The caption reads: “Red Gentlemen to Yellow Gentleman.
 Pale face, ‘fraid you crowd him out, as he did me.”

-Behind the two men is a classic Nast device of using public declarations – proclamations of prejudice and hate speech plastered on a wall for public viewing.
+Behind the two men is a classic Nast device of using public declarations–proclamations of widely-held prejudice and hate speech plastered on a wall for public viewing.
 At the top of the wall, a simple illustration shows a feathered man with a tomahawk fleeing westward, barely ahead of a U.S. railroad engine at his heels.

 The largest and most prominent poster in the cartoon addresses the “Chinese Problem” and its solution–highlights of a proposed law prohibiting Chinese immigration to the United States.
 This would become the Chinese Exclusion Act, passed in May 1882.

-Among the many stereotypes that prevailed about Chinese people, Americans considered Chinese men docile and easily manipulated, thus it was believed, ideal workers for capitalist interests.
+Among the many stereotypes that prevailed about Chinese people, Americans considered Chinese men docile and easily manipulated.
+Therefore, employers believed the Chinese performed as ideal workers for capitalist interests.
 In this cartoon, Nast creates a different character, a man who does not readily accept his limited options.
-The Chinese man is thinking and he reflects and weighs his future plans.
+The Chinese man is serious as he reflects and weighs his future plans.

 Curiously, off to the left and in the background an African American relaxes against a wall on which is scrawled “My day is coming.”
-The black man is minimized and not part of the larger debate commanding the discussion at hand.
-An early champion of abolition and the African American Vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
+The black man is minimized and not part of the larger issue commanding the discussion at hand.
+An early champion of abolition and the African American vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
 After winning a hard-fought battle for abolition and civil rights, which included suffrage, Nast is angry by failed Reconstruction policies of the Republican Party.
 Nast believed the African Americans as a group, too easily compromised their gains to southern politicians who did not have their best interest at heart.
 Nast, therefore, draws the African American kicking back, one leg resting over a knee; head tipped down, with a carefree grin on his face, content to allow the politicians to oppress other minorities.
-For Nast, this was a breach of integrity and his early progressive Republican values, a disillusion of hope that permeated within the once hopeful Republican Party.
-Nast subsequent drawings of African Americans would never again possess the dignity that embodied his Utopian vision seen in the “Emancipation of Negroes.”
+Nast felt this turn of events was a breach of the hope and integrity once reflected within the values of early progressive Republicans.
+There is also a suggestion that Nast is assigning an attitude, of “that’s your problem, not mine” to the plight of Native Americans and Chinese.
+Nast’s subsequent drawings of African Americans would never again possess the dignity that embodied his original Utopian vision seen in the “Emancipation of Negroes.”